UnlimitedAbandonWare/AbandonWareAi/README.md

 Resolved Post-processing Contamination Issue

-Blocked the game-specific recommendation logic from being applied to non-game-related answers, preventing contamination of the final output.
+Blocked the game-specific recommendation logic from being applied to non-game-related answers, preventing contamination of the final output. feat(rag): add prior-answer distillation, client-echo learning DTO, and config keys for augment/comparative

+Summary

+Introduce a lightweight distillation step for prior answers used in augmentation.

+Add a DTO for client-echo learning batches.

+Wire up configuration flags/limits for augmentation and comparative analysis in application.yml.

+Key Changes

+InputDistillationService: new service to condense the previous assistant answer before prompt injection during augmentation (fallback truncation when the distillation gate is enabled).

+LearningItemDto: carries { q, a, evidence[], ts } for the opt-in client-echo learning mode.

+Config (application.yml):

+abandonware.input.distillation.enabled (bool)

+abandonware.augment.max-prior-chars (int)

+abandonware.comparative.default-criteria (list)

+abandonware.learning.enabled / related switches

+Why

+Reduce token footprint and improve retrieval signal by seeding the current query with a concise, prior-answer context.

+Prepare the backend to accept user-approved learning snippets without coupling it to any specific model backend.

+Notes

+No changes to ONNX/voice/Router/tuning paths (out of scope).

+See the attached archive in this PR for the updated sources and config.

+Testing

+Verified build & run; exercised augmentation ON/OFF and ensured comparative defaults are read from config.